mcgitty/docs-alfresco/content-services/latest/develop/repo-ext-points/events.md

 ### Node created event

 This event is fired whenever a node, such as a folder or file, is created in the repository.
 The full name of this event is `org.alfresco.event.node.Created`.
-Here is and example payload for this event type:
+Here is an example payload for this event type:

 ```json
 {